danieleteti/delphimvcframework/README.md

 - ⚡ Wizard updated to be dotEnv aware

+- ⚡ Added "Load Style" methods to `TMVCActiveRecord` as suggested by https://github.com/danieleteti/delphimvcframework/issues/675

 - ⚡ Better error message in case of serialization of `TArray<TObject>`

 - ⚡ Improved serialization of `TObjectList<TDataSet>` (however `ObjectDict` is still the preferred way to serialize multiple datasets).